DELINQUENCY AND DEVELOPMENT PROGRAMS

 © February 2018, LD Wilson Consultants, Inc.

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 Delinquency is a serious mental health problem in most nations of the world.
-Nutritional balancing can help with this problem, often in dramatic ways.
-Here are a few case histories from my own client files and those of physicians whom I have worked with:
+A development program can help with this problem, often in dramatic ways.
+Here are a few case histories from our own client files and those of physicians with whom we have worked:

 Case #2.
-Robert had bee thrown out of 4 high schools and was living at the Arizona Boys Ranch, a home for delinquent teens.
-Someone at the Ranch heard of nutritional balancing science, and agreed to pay for RobertŐs hair analysis and several supplements.
+Robert had bee thrown out of four high schools and was living at the Arizona Boys Ranch, a home for delinquent teens.
+Someone at the Ranch heard of development science, and agreed to pay for RobertŐs hair analysis and several supplements.
 When he arrived, his driver warned me that Robert Ňhad a very bad attitudeÓ.
 When the driver walked out of the room, Robert immediately said to me ŇDoc, my brain just doesnŐt work.Ó

 RobertŐs first hair analysis revealed high levels of aluminum, iron, mercury, and cadmium.
 I told him to stay away from white sugar and white flour, and gave him several nutritional supplements for his oxidation type and to begin to correct the heavy metal problems.
 I also instructed his escort driver to tell the cook to emphasize more cooked vegetables and meats, and fewer sweets, breads and other empty starches.

 About four months later, Robert returned for hair analysis retest.
 His driver softly told me that ŇRobertŐs attitude has turned aroundÓ.
 When Robert sat down in the office, he said ŇDoc, my brain works.Ó RobertŐs retest hair analysis still showed some high levels of toxic metals, but fewer than before.